 8) Eat a Bug!

 Put your taste buds to the test!
 Chocolate-covered scorpions, honey-roasted crickets, and BBQ-spiced mealworms are just a few of the delicacies that are for sale in our Gift Store all year round.
 We also host BugFeast, a massive annual event on March Break.
 Every year is a different theme and features a variety of different insect recipes – are you brave enough to eat a bug?

 9) Take Pictures!

 The Conservatory is a photographer’s dream.
 The tropical foliage is a stunning backdrop for photos of all kinds from selfies to wedding photography.
 Don’t forget to tag/like/mention us on Facebook, Twitter, or Instagram and we’ll retweet/share/regram as much as possible!
 Share your photos in our ongoing photo safari using the hashtag, #ButterflyPhotoSafari.

 10) Join in on a Guided Tour or Program – They’re FREE !

 We offer free programming almost all year round.
-Check out our Wings and Wonder web page for more information on daily programming for tots and the young at heart, or join us every day in July and August for free guided tours.
+Check out our Daily Programming page for more information on daily programming for tots and the young at heart, or join us every day in July and August for free guided tours.
 We’ll let you in on the skinny – the ins and out of running a conservatory, how to catch bugs outdoors, and lots more!